-Table 42 presents a possible mapping of the levels of the network - its Central hub, regional or services' level and the level of the programmes and projects (activities) for the first 4 processes as an example.
+Table 26 presents a possible mapping of the levels of the network - its Central hub, regional or services' level and the level of the programmes and projects (activities) for the first 4 processes as an example.
 These activities are conducted in collaborative manner by the partners on the regional/functional level or on central level.
 The activities should be managed by additional per activity agreement and are targeted in actual delivery of CNO's goals, tasks and services.

-The mapping in Table 42 is related, but not limited to COBIT reference model.
+The mapping in Table 26 is related, but not limited to COBIT reference model.
 The logic behind follows the results of alternatives assessment and A0 development requirements - the flexibility to adopt new objectives and fields of management within the "umbrella" of the CNO.

-Processes Central Level Regional or services hubs Activities (programmes and projects) Strategic and business planning Ensure Governance and Management Framework Settings Programme management Project Management Resource and benefits sharing Management of performance Delivery and continuity management Budget and Investment Mix Planning of R&D and E&T, specialisation and resources Activities' risk planning and monitoring Improvement and change management Plan for capabilities and implementing changes Implementing changes Monitoring and auditing Managed business controls and information Compliance with external requirements and assurance Partnership development Network-Level Competences Cooperative activities agreement and management Competences selection development Conflict resolution Logs for members' activities Documentation of the activities Transparency Information assurance and Reporting

-Processes Central Level Regional or services hubs Activities (programmes and projects) documents availability Information sharing, knowledge management and representation of the CNO Knowledge Management, E&T and events Media presentation of the activities Innovation (R&D) management Ensure network-level R&D goal consensus Set-up group-level goals Execute tasks Managed R&D strategy Manage compliance with the strategy Assure performance and results Common budgeting and funds approval Suggest, plan and report for group activities Risk management and reporting Catalogue management and Customer Ensured Stakeholders engagement Management of requirements Development and configuration management Relations Management Ensured benefit delivery Compliance and performance Continuity and problems resolution Ensured resources optimisation Managed capacity Cost and resources optimisation
+Processes Central Level Regional or services hubs Activities (programmes and projects) Strategic and business planning Ensure Governance and Management Framework Settings Programme management Project Management Resource and benefits sharing Management of performance Delivery and continuity management Budget and Investment Mix Planning of R&D and E&T, specialisation and resources Activities' risk planning and monitoring Improvement and change management Plan for capabilities and implementing changes Implementing changes Monitoring and auditing Managed business controls and information Compliance with external requirements and assurance Partnership development Network-Level Competences Cooperative activities agreement and management Competences selection Conflict resolution Logs for members' activities Documentation of the activities Transparency Information assurance and documents availability Reporting Information sharing, knowledge management and representation of the CNO Knowledge Management, E&T and events Media presentation of the activities Innovation (R&D) management Ensure network-level R&D goal consensus Set-up group-level goals Execute tasks Managed R&D strategy Manage compliance with the strategy Assure performance and results Common budgeting and funds approval Suggest, plan and report for group activities Risk management and reporting Catalogue management and Customer Relations Management Ensured Stakeholders engagement Management of requirements Development and configuration management Ensured benefit delivery Compliance and performance Continuity and problems resolution